whiprandolph/bestseller/Part 2 - Why Are We So Lost/13 - The Endless Predation Must End.md

 In contrast, the war-resisters had the spiritual strength to oppose an unjust war even at great personal risk, with almost all of them either having been imprisoned, awaiting sentencing or facing trial at the time of their interviews.
 Growing up in respectful settings, they cultivated the self-respect to stand for what's right in adulthood.
 But the differences in these two groups of men go deeper still.[xxx-true americanism|p3]

 When children are repeatedly mistreated or deprived, they can learn to "hold back" or "shut down" parts of themselves, ignore parts of their experience, and develop hurtful attitudes in order to numb the pain of continual dissatisfaction.
+People can then learn to ignore that they're doing these things, making the protective behaviors and attitudes subconscious.
 When this is severe enough, it can lead to adults with very disturbing attitudes and behavior.
-Many adults struggle to feel any pleasure or connection at all, or even find pleasure revolting.
+Many adults struggle to feel any pleasure or connection at all, or even reject many kinds of affectionate physical pleasure.[xxx-violence.de prescott pleasure touch]<sup>,</sup>[xxx-body pleasure and the origins of violence]**

 Interviewers found that most war-volunteers were unable to feel deeply, describing any sort of deepening relationship as a "burden."
 Investigating the war-volunteers' youth, researchers found that "the first act of sexual intercourse was emotionally and interpersonally insignificant to nearly all the boys."
 Only 5 out of 25 had any kind of emotional response.
 Of these five, two felt satisfied, one felt disappointed, and two of these five men felt disgust at their first sex.
 In adulthood, many war-volunteers sought sexual partners whom they described as "sluts, whores, easy lay," and researchers said, "superficiality and insincerity were the only stable emotional features of their response to women.
 There were almost no indications of guilt, embarrassment, reflection or self-criticism in their accounts of their activities."[xxx-true americanism|p137]